IncludeMori/CardgameMVL-CreationKit/README.md

 # Cardgame_W-Creation-Kit

-Written in C++, the Cardgame_W-Creation Kit is using an graphic interface to create LUA files for new cards for my other projekt-> Cardgame_W
+This "Creation-Kit" is used to create cards for my other project @ https://github.com/IncludeMori/Cardgame_W